 Minor issues often squeak the loudest, but sometimes it’s best to ignore them.
-Instead approach it from a business standpoint.
+Instead, approach it from a business standpoint.
 Which resolved technical issue will give you the biggest return on your investment of time and money?
-Often, this is easier to do by bringing in an outside service who can audit things with an objective eye.
+This is often easier to do by bringing in an outside service that can audit things with an objective eye.
 You may be too close to the problem to see it for what it is.

-Whether you own the mobile device or it belongs to your employee who’s using it as a productivity tool, company information that falls into the wrong hands when a smartphone gets lost can have a massive impact on your bottom line.
+Whether you own the mobile device or it belongs to your employee who uses it as a productivity tool, company information that falls into the wrong hands when a smartphone gets lost can have a massive impact on your bottom line.